Uberspace/status-page/content/issues/2019-09-30-migration-to-a-new-cluster.md

   - pizarro
 severity: down
 ---
 We're migrating our services and servers to a new hardware cluster, there will be a downtime of approximately 60 minutes for each server.
+Storage performance on other hosts might be slightly degraded.